raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 [joy]: http://www.amazon.com/gp/product/1935182641/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1935182641&linkCode=as2&tag=raganwald001-20
 [Lemonad]: https://github.com/fogus/lemonad

-On Hacker News, contributor "ghotifish" asked a very reasonable question:
+On Hacker News, contributor "GhotiFish" asked a very reasonable question:

 > I find these topics to be fun, and I want to use them.
 However, I can't help but feel that if I use these design patterns, they might unintentionally obfuscate my intentions to my peers.